fission/fission/environments/dotnet20/builder/README.md

 ```
           		"ExcludeDllRegEx": "\\:?\\s*(?<package>[^:\\n]*)(?:\\:)?(?<dll>.*)?\\n",
 ```
- From above , builder will creat a deployment package with all dlls in a folder and one functionspecification file :
+ From above , builder will create a deployment package with all dlls in a folder and one functionspecification file :
  Deployement Package zip :

 ```
  --Deploye.zip
-	|--Func.cs
+	|--func.cs
 	|--nuget.txt
 	|--exclude.txt
 	|--dll()